christophevg/christophe.vg/about/_posts/2017-11-13-No_Excuses.md

   image: /about/images/header/no-excuses.png
 ---

-While visiting [The Good Home](http://thegoodhome.org/visit-us/aalst/) exposition in Aalst, I had a great chat with [Alexandra Deschamps-Sonsino](http://www.designswarm.com/) and [Dries De Roeck](https://twitter.com/driesderoeck) about the intersection of design, technology and care in the home.
+While visiting {% include external link="http://thegoodhome.org/visit-us/aalst/" title="The Good Home" %} exposition in Aalst, I had a great chat with {% include external link="http://www.designswarm.com/" title="Alexandra Deschamps-Sonsino" %} and {% include external link="https://twitter.com/driesderoeck" title="Dries De Roeck" %} about the intersection of design, technology and care in the home.
 Although it only hit me while listening to her during the tour of the exposition, I found myself once again confronted with this _thing_ that has been bothering me on and off for quite some time now.

 Meet _Radio Me_ ...